chrishinds/pseudonymiser-pipeline-demo/README.md

         primary_column = kwargs.get('primary_column', None)
         return cls(meta_instance.transform_type, meta_instance.source_column, meta_instance.destination_column, primary_column, meta_instance.split_by, meta_instance.pick_index)
 ```
 This decouples specification and implementation.
 Bootstrap methods de-reference environment variables, and lookup information from different parts of the metastore, as required.
-This leaves the `__init__` sufficiently clean to make them usable directly from python, in addition to specifiable from yaml.
+This leaves `SplitPickTransform.__init__` sufficiently clean to make it usable directly from Python, in addition to specifiable from YAML.

 In the case of a `SplitPickTransform`, the actual Spark code lives in the `apply_transform(...)` method.

 Spark pipelines are constructed by the [transformation.TransformerPipeline](src/transformation.py) class.
-It creates a spark session and then connects it to an source such as [sparkio.KafkaSparkSource](src/sparkio.py) to get a read stream.
+It creates a spark session and then connects it to a source such as [sparkio.KafkaSparkSource](src/sparkio.py) to get a read stream.
 Transforms like `SplitPickTransform` are then iteratively applied.
 This includes the formation of a second audit stream by the [transformation.AuditingTransform](src/transformation.py) superclass.
 Finally the transform can be `run()` which connects these two streams to appropriate sinks like [sparkio.DeltaRsSparkSink](src/sparkio.py).